scramjetorg/platform-docs/dictionary.md

 unit tests are written by the developer.
 Run by CI to check whether the newly written code has influenced the already existing code.
 Starting writing a new function/functionality from writing a test gives a high probability, that what we write will work as it was assumed.
 Unit tests should be written for key system components.
 They can be omitted for smaller fragments, helpers

-#### regression

-regressive tests.
-They check whether the operation of our software in the present corresponds to the operation in the past.
-Of course, the exception is when we fix a logic error that once made it malfunction :wink:

 ### TCP

 Transmission Control Protocol.
-A low-level networking protocol used for data transmission, it ensures that all packeges arrive in the same order in which they were sent
+A low-level networking protocol used for data transmission, it ensures that all packages arrive in the same order in which they were sent

 ### Thread

 A thread is a single process used in program to complete tasks.
-Each thread can only peform a single task at once:
+Each thread can only perform a single task at once:

 ```bash
 Task A ---> Task B ---> Task C